Page Reviewed / Updated - May 2019

 This webpage will help Virginia residents understand assisted living, home care and adult day care costs throughout the state.
 It also explores the payment options and financial assistance programs available to assist in caring for the elderly, be that in residential care or for aging in place at home.

-Home care costs, like assisted living, fluctuate considerably based on one's geographic location throughout Virginia.
-The average, statewide, hourly cost in 2016 is $19, which has increased by $1 / hour from 2015.
-However, this is still below the national level of $20 / hour.
+Home care costs, like assisted living, fluctuate considerably based on one's geographic location within Virginia.
+The average statewide hourly cost in 2018 is $19.75, which has increased by $1.75 / hour since 2015.
+However, this is still below the national level of $20.75 / hour.
 Staunton, Richmond, and Winchester see costs closer to $17.75 - $19.25 / hr.
 Richmond and Lynchburg are pretty much on par with the statewide average, with an hourly cost between $20.00 and $20.75.
 The costliest home care can be found in Charlottesville, with an approximate hourly cost of $23.00.
 It is worth noting that these costs are for non-medical home care.